taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Jheri waves a finger at the petri dish.

-Jheri: **"Whatever you ate - apple? - it was genetically programmed to build something when it reacts with stomach acid."**
+Jheri: **"Something you ate was genetically programmed to build...*something*... when it reacts with stomach acid."**

 Jheri turns to stare hard at Min.